 - Cost.
 Soft drink is expensive.
 At my local shop a popular brand is around $2.80 a can.
 If you break it down – it’s water, some flavourings and colours with some sugar or syrup thrown in for sweetness.
 Buy a fresh lemon for $1.00 and a bottle of generic brand mineral water for 75 cents and it makes a much cheaper and healthier alternative!

 Now the question that’s been sitting on the tip of the tongue since you started reading this…

 Do diet drinks cause cancer?

-So if someone is having 2,000 cans of diet soda a day then yes, I’d strongly recommend they stop such an expensive and unhealthy habit.
+So if someone has 2,000 cans of diet soda a day then yes, I’d recommend they stop such an expensive and unhealthy habit.
 Let’s just aim for less than 8 cans a day (!).

-Australia’s leading food safety organisation, FSANZ, found that Australian consumption is well below the levels at which adverse health effects could occur.
+Australia’s leading food safety organisation, FSANZ, found that consumption is well below the levels at which health problems could occur.
 What does that mean?
 Our society’s current daily intake for aspartame is safe.

 Diet drinks are marketed as the better option for weight loss.
 Therefore it’s often chosen by people wanting to lose or maintain weight.
 Perplexing then, that recent research suggests artificial sweeteners may actually contribute to weight gain.
 Bearing in mind this is fairly new research, but experiments have found that a sweet taste (be it from sugar or sweeteners), boosts appetite.
 While the studies were small, it’s an area gaining traction in research.